VETHISARUN/telegram-expense-bot/README.md

 Last Name

 ⚠️ Important Notes
-Never commit credentials.json or .env to public repositories
+❌ Never commit credentials.json or .env to public repositories

-For production, consider cloud hosting (Azure, Render, etc.)
+🌐 For production, consider cloud hosting (Azure, Render, Railway, or Docker on a VM)

-This README includes:
+🔒 Use .gitignore to protect secrets

-- Clear section headings with emojis
+📌 Features
-- Proper code blocks with syntax highlighting
+✅ Add expenses by message

-- Step-by-step instructions
+✅ Automatic storage in Google Sheets

-- Usage examples
+✅ Daily, monthly, yearly summaries

-- Important warnings
+✅ Pie & bar chart visualizations

-- Consistent formatting
+✅ Optimized with in-memory cache + batch writes

-You can copy this directly into your README.md file.
+✅ Error handling with retries & backoff